Tunde Adebimpe: Film and television career

+In 2022 and 2023, he provided the voice for Stephen Gold in the AMC+ series Pantheon.

+Adebimpe has been cast in the 2024 TV show Star Wars: Skeleton Crew.

 Visual art

 Originally a cartoonist, Adebimpe still maintains a design, drawing and painting practice.
 In addition to art directing all of TV on the Radio's album covers, he painted the cover for the band's 2013 single "Mercy".

 In 2009, Adebimpe released a self-published art comic, Plague Hero.
 The painted book depicts a boxing match between two anthropomorphic characters.
 Randomly selected copies contained a DVD of "Mystery Sh*t", a compilation of song sketches and animations from Adebimpe's archives.

-In May 2017, Adebimpe premiered A Warm Weather Ghost, a live, multimedia performance work commissioned by the Walker Art Center, in Minneapolis.
+In May 2017, Adebimpe premiered A Warm Weather Ghost, a live, multimedia performance work commissioned by the Walker Art Center in Minneapolis.